adjust/dev-docs/docs/ios/configuration/deep-link/testing.md

 ### Test direct deep linking in the app

-You can test direct deep linking when your app is closed or running in the background on the test device.
+You should test direct deep linking both when your app is closed and again when its running in the background on the test device.

 #### App closed

+1. Copy and paste the universal link into Apple Notes.
+2. Tap the home button twice.
+If your app is open, swipe up on it to close it.
+3. Open {program}`Apple Notes`
-In {program}`Apple Notes`, select the universal link.
+4. Click the universal link.

 The app should open and display the deep link content.
 If you don't see the correct page in the app, check the following:

 * Verify that the path or parameters in the deep link are correct.
 Check if you have used the `?` symbol twice instead of the `&` symbol.
 * Check if your app handles the deep link via the following methods.